jbornschein/mca-genmodel/README.txt

  where 'machines' contains a list of suitable machines.

-See you MPI documentation for the details how to start MPI parallelized .
+See your MPI documentation for the details on how to start MPI parallelized programs.

-Using 160 parallel cores for the 16x16 patches, a single EM step takes about 1:30 minutes -- less 2h for a full EM training run.
+Using 160 parallel cores and for the 16x16 patches, a single EM step takes about 1:30 minutes -- less 2h for a full EM training run.
 Running 26x26 takes much longer (more than 24h).
 The Hprime and gamma parameters have a strong influence on the computational cost.

-== References ==

-[1] The Maximal Causes of Natural Scenes are Edge Filters,
-     G. Puertas, J. Bornschein, J. Lucke,
-     Advances in Neural Information Processing Systems 23, 2010